nhchiu/Klipper-on-Orange-Pi-Zero-2/README.md

 1. Enable the UART5 interface.

-    Add the follow line to the end of the file `/boot/orangepiEnv.txt`:
+    Add the following line to the end of the file `/boot/orangepiEnv.txt`:

     ```txt
     overlays=uart5